Approximability of all Boolean CSPs with linear sketches: Introduction

-In analogy with the terminology used in the study of CSP approximation in polynomial time, we define a problem to be ``(streaming)-approximation-resistant'' if it is hard to beat the random assignment with $n^{o(1)}$-space.
+In analogy with the terminology used in the study of CSP approximation in polynomial time, we define a problem to be ``approximation-resistant'' if it is hard to beat the random assignment with $n^{o(1)}$-space.
 Recall $\rho(f)$ denotes the fraction of assignments that satisfy a function~$f$.
-We say that $\maxf$ is {\em streaming-approximation-resistant} if, for every $\epsilon > 0$ there exists $\delta > 0$ such that $(1,\rho+\epsilon)$-$\maxf$ requires $\Omega(n^\delta)$ space.
-We use this terminology, with appropriate qualifiers, in both the dynamic and the insertion-only settings.
-(We suppress the qualifier ``streaming-'' for most of the paper.)
-We get the following dichotomy for streaming-approximation-resistance in the dynamic setting.
+We say that $\maxf$ is {\em approximation-resistant} if, for every $\epsilon > 0$ there exists $\delta > 0$ such that $(1,\rho+\epsilon)$-$\maxf$ requires $\Omega(n^\delta)$ space. \\ We get the following dichotomy for approximation-resistance to sketching algorithms.